 Mix and pour several batches of resin if necessary.

-The heat from the mixes is additive.
-If the layer you just poured is hot, that heat will transfer into the next layer.
+The heat from previous layers adds to new layers.
+That means if the layer you just poured is hot, that heat will transfer to the next layer.
 You may need to wait to allow the heat to escape from the first layer before pouring the next layer.

-Use a slow curing resin.
+Use a slow-curing resin.

 Some deep pour epoxy resins can take hours to days to cure.
 They generate heat slower and are less likely to give you problems.

-Maintain a cooler than normal temperature in your work area.
+Maintain a cooler-than-normal temperature in your work area.

-While the low 70’s F is the ideal temperature for casting resin, you may want to work in temperatures in the 60’s F if you think your resin mix will get too hot.
+While the low 70s F is the ideal temperature for casting resin, you may want to work in temperatures in the 60s F if you think your resin mix will get too hot.